Introducing The New Serenade Harp

 You can also get pearl inlay on the pillar of your harp.
 On a blond Serenade, you can get any inlay you'd like.
-The stained harps are more difficult to inlay into, so the inlays need to be simple.
+It is mpore difficult to insert inlay into the stained harps, so the inlays need to be simple.
 The oval inlays work best.
 Here are a couple of examples:

 See more inlay.

 Piano pin block is used to make the neck on all of our harp models making it very strong.
 Piano Pin block is also used for the necks on pedal harps.
 The Serenade is built with our new improved knee block giving more surface area to the joint.

 The harp on the left is a close up of the Amber flat back basic Serenade box construction (no binding), top block and knee block.
 You can also see the piano pin block neck.
 On the left is a Chestnut flat back basic Serenade (no binding).

 The Serenade harps come with a full set of Camac levers and a padded Cordura carrying case exactly like the ones that come with our Swans and Cygnets.

 The feet you see below are the same style feet as our Cygnet harp.
 The rubber on the bottom helps to keep the harp from slipping when playing on an uncarpeted floor.

 The Black Pearl Serenade harp comes with pearl inlay around the soundboard.
 It is also trimmed with rosewood binding and has a Rosewood top block set off by a strip of maple binding.
 The Black Pearl above is a flat back with the rosewood binding.
 See more of The Black Pearl.

 Basic Flat Back Serenade with nylon strings: $5495, with folk gut strings: $5795, with fluorocarbon strings: $5895

 Semi-staved back in contrasting wood: $300